Reporting Crashes for React Native

 The default Instabug grouping algorithm uses a mix of the exception and stack trace information.
 In some cases, you might want to change how the issues are grouped together using fingerprints.

-Custom Figerprinting
+Custom Fingerprinting

 🚧